SoftFluent/CodeFluent-Entities-Documentation/getting_started.md

 ## [Generate your data layers](getting-started/generate_your_data_layers.md)

-Information on how to configure CodeFLuent Entities to generate your data layers.
+Information on how to configure CodeFLuent Entities to generate your plumbing.

 ## [Use your Data Access Layer](getting-started/use_your_data_access_layer.md)